 Government contractor fraud is a huge problem.
 The US government is involved as the purchaser in billions of dollars of contacts at any time.
 These contracts range from small, one-time service contracts to those involving significant construction projects to highly complex military defense systems such as fighter planes and battleships.
 Not only does government contractor fraud involve billions of dollars, but it is also often difficult to detect without the assistance of whistleblowers.

 As a federal contractor fraud lawyer with significant False Claims Act experience, I am available to represent whistleblowers bringing government contractor fraud lawsuits on behalf of the federal government in a wide range of areas, from government defense contracts for military systems and procurement to non-military contracts, such as those involving the sales of non-military goods or services to the government.
 On behalf of clients, I vigorously pursue accountability and maximum compensation.
-If you are looking for an experienced government contractor fraud lawyer, I invite you to see our False Claims Act Success Page.
+If you are looking for an experienced government contractor fraud lawyer, I invite you to see my False Claims Act Success Page.

 Helping American Taxpayers Get a Fair Deal in Government Contracts

 As American taxpayers who ultimately fund these projects, we expect that our government will get the best deal possible for expenditures.
 While individuals and companies supplying services and fulfilling projects deserve to make a fair profit, we are entitled to fair dealing without overpayment, fraud, or other deceptive and illegal practices.

 As a Seattle government contractor fraud attorney, I help whistleblowers initiate action on behalf of the US government against those engaged in defrauding the federal government.
 In many instances, those exposing fraud (“whistleblowers” or “relators”) may be entitled to significant compensation so long as they did not participate in the fraudulent conduct.